 What age is Transit suitable for?

 Naked torsos notwithstanding, Transit is most definitely a family-friendly show.
 It’s recommended for children over six, and the storyline is a fun take on friendship.
-Our seven- and nine-year old were screaming with laughter at a sequence where the cast theatrically spit wads of bubble gum into each other’s mouths.
+Our seven- and nine-year old were screaming with laughter at a sequence where the cast theatrically spat wads of bubble gum into each other’s mouths.
 They also enjoyed watching Pierre Rivière in a fat suit, throwing doughnuts into the audience, then launching into a comical version of his earlier breathtaking aerial routine.
-The performers weren’t shy of pushing against their own barriers.
-The couple of dropped diabolos and snagged skipping ropes were a good lesson to the youngsters in the audience.
-If you pull back from a super-daring sequence in case you don’t manage it perfectly, you’ll never improve.
-Instead, the tiny number of drops were dealt with in good humour, and only added to the fun camaraderie on stage.
-The FLIP Fabrique cast were working at the edge of what’s humanly possible, and their excellence shone through.
+There was barrel-loads of fun camaraderie on stage.

 Transit is a beautiful, joy-filled show

 The thing that struck me most about Transit was its beauty, created with a clever use of props.
 The cast juggled with clubs of glowing rainbow colours, and skipping ropes shone neon bright.
 The closing sequence was breathtaking.
 Cascades of lime and citron balls leaped around the performers, as they bounced off a trampoline and somersaulted up and down a wall of packing cases.
 This graceful dance up and down the trampo-wall looked almost as though it was being played in slow-motion.
-It must have been incredibly hard work for the cast, especially after an hour of extreme physical exertion.
+It must have been incredibly hard work for the cast, especially after an hour of extreme physical exertion, on a roasting hot London afternoon.
 But the performance was smooth, and joy-filled to the last.
+The FLIP Fabrique cast were working at the edge of what’s humanly possible, and their excellence shone through.
 We came out buzzing, happy to have had the opportunity to see such a magical show.

 If you want to watch a snippet of Transit by FLIP Fabrique, here’s a trailer: